Merit Cards

 About

-In the past, I was a big user of a flashcard application called “Mental Case” (now the “Studies” app) for OS X. After switching away from OS X (now “macOS”), I began using Anki for my language studies.
+Merit Cards is my attempt to create an application for studying languages the way I prefer.
+In the past, I was a big user of a flashcard application called Mental Case (now the Studies app) for OS X. After switching away from OS X (now “macOS”), I began using Anki for my language studies.
 However, Anki’s workflow and the way you collect notes didn’t really click with me.
-I decided to bring what I liked about Mental Case into a new application for Windows.
+I decided to bring what I liked about Mental Case into a new application.